 In addition to cancer treatment, the doctor may prescribe other treatments to relieve the symptoms of cancer.

 Sometimes, cancer survivors develop a cancer that is not related to the first one.
 Doctors refer to this as a second cancer, not a recurrence.
-The ACS note that lung cancer survivors have a higher risk of the following cancers:
+The

 - boosting a person’s hopefulness and reducing loneliness